 Letting Go Of The Bad Stuff

 Instead, waiting to hit, she recognized someone in the gallery, grinned and said, "Hi!"
-Then Tseng hit a beautiful shot that stopped five feet from the hole.
+Then Tseng hit a beautiful shot that stopped 5 feet from the hole.
 She sank the putt for par and fist-bumped her caddie.

 The moment would have made Gary Gilchrist, her swing coach, proud.
 The two have worked a lot on getting Tseng to control her emotions when she hits a bad shot.
-She's been learning how to accept it, move on and stay focused.
+She has been learning how to accept it, move on and stay focused.
 Gilchrist, who runs a golf academy in Florida, says the work has paid off.